Iceland low cost airline Wow Air eyes U.S. routes next year

 “If it doesn’t work out with the slots we’re asking for, then we can change the European schedule for next year,” Inga Birna Ragnarsdottir told Reuters at the ITB, the world’s largest travel and tourism fair in Berlin.

-Norwegian Air (NWC.OL), Europe’s third biggest budget airline, became the only European budget airline to operate long-haul routes last year when it started flying to the United States and Bangkok.
+Norwegian Air, Europe’s third biggest budget airline, became the only European budget airline to operate long-haul routes last year when it started flying to the United States and Bangkok.

 The Norwegian carrier also plans to take on one of the most competitive markets in the world with flights between London and New York later this year.